 Other conditions related to atopic dermatitis

 As our body’s largest organ, the skin can get irritated and itchy for any number of reasons.
 In other words, there are many triggers for atopic dermatitis.
+There are also many secondary infections that commonly occur in atopic dermatitis patients such as staphylococcus.
 And, there’s a slew of health issues that may be confused with AD but which are actually quite different.
 Let’s review some of these related conditions:

 Other common dermatitis conditions